simplylogicninjas/sl-widget-tooltip/README.md

 ## 1\.
 Description

-You can use this widget to display a tooltip when hovering over an element.
+You can use this widget to display a tooltip when hovering over any element.
+Any element can be used as a trigger for the container.
+The content-container content is only loaded when hovering over the trigger.
+No need to create a class for every tooltip.
 The tooltip is customizable.

 ### 1.1 Browser example